-5 killed in major fire at ONGC plant in Mumbai, gas being diverted to Gujarat
+3 CISF Firemen among 5 killed in major fire at ONGC plant in Mumbai

 Mumbai, Sep 03: At least five people were killed after a major fire broke out at a gas processing unit owned by Oil and Natural Gas Corporation Limited (ONGC) in Uran area near Mumbai on Tuesday morning.